Converse County, Wyoming

 - 2000s: Efforts are made to diversify the economy, focusing on tourism and new industries.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Converse County, Wyoming.
+This timeline provides a condensed summary of the historical journey of Converse County, Wyoming.